alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 # ) AS 't1'
 ```

-The complete recipe for using SQL in an purely algebraic way is more complex,
+The complete recipe for using SQL in such a "safe" way is more complex, of
-of course.
-I won't provide the full details here, let me know if a dedicated
+course.
+I won't provide the details in this blog post, but let me know if a
-post is welcome.
-Instead, let see how our new paradigm helps.
+dedicated one is welcome.
+For now, let see how our new paradigm helps.

 ## Relations provide a true abstraction mechanism